5 Signs Your Company is in Crisis (and Turnaround Tips)

 Process for business turnaround

 The biggest mistake of all is not acknowledging and learning from failures.
-Just like a mythical phoenix risking from the ashes, business that can come back from the brink of “failure” are often stronger.
+Just like a mythical phoenix rising from the ashes, businesses that can come back from the brink of failure are often stronger.

 Freedom to make mistakes, self-awareness to course correct

-Although you can never completely eliminate business risk, being aware of the troublesome signs and have a system in place to proactively evaluate and course correct can help.
-If you recognize a number of these warning signs in your own business, it’s essential you act quickly – providing precious time to identify concerns, manage cash flow, develop turnaround strategies and implement changes to protect assets.
+Although you can never completely eliminate business risk, being aware of the troublesome signs and having a system in place to proactively evaluate and course correct can help.
+If you recognize a number of these warning signs in your own business, it’s essential you act quickly—providing precious time to identify concerns, manage cash flow, develop turnaround strategies, and implement changes to protect your assets.